jihaniqua/duckie-app-express/README.md

 ## Assignment 3 - NodeJS Secure CRUD App using ExpressJS, MongoDB and HBS Templating
 ### Accomplished App Requirements
-- 1 feature implemented - Puppeteer:
+- Feature implemented - Puppeteer:
     - Download all records in a formatted PDF
     - Download logged in user's records in a formatted PDF
 - MongoDB database collections: Users & Records